Quinnca77/Noqturne/README.md

 #### I want to tag a song that is not an mp3 file.
 Can I do this?
 Unfortunately, this application is made with only mp3 files in mind.
 Adding support for other extensions as well would be a big endeavour, and although I wouldn't exclude the possibility of this being added in the future, I wouldn't count on it.
+#### When downloading and tagging, something goes wrong with the download.
+What could this be?
+Since YouTube is an ever-changing platform, the downloader for it has to change with it.
+Yt-dlp often gets updated and previous versions might not work as well anymore.
+If something goes wrong while downloading, try to update the dependencies through the settings menu and do it again.
 #### Will there ever be a Linux or Mac release?
 No.